syncthing/docs/users/config.rst

     and synced locally under the :opt:`default path <defaults.folder>`.
 For the folder name, Syncthing tries to use the label from the remote device, and if the same label already exists, it then tries to use the folder's ID.
-If that exists as well, it just logs an error.
+If that exists as well, the folder is just offered to accept manually.
 A local folder already added with the same ID will just be shared rather than created separately.

 .. option:: device.maxSendKbps